Beverly Reid O'Connell

-Beverly Ann Reid O'Connell (May 12, 1965 – October 8, 2017) was a United States district judge of the United States District Court for the Central District of California.
+Beverly Reid O'Connell (born Beverly Ann Reid; May 12, 1965 – October 8, 2017) was an American lawyer and judge.
+She was a judge on the Los Angeles County Superior Court from 2005 to 2013, and a United States district judge of the United States District Court for the Central District of California from 2013 until her death.

 Early life and education

 O'Connell was born Beverly Ann Reid on May 12, 1965, in Ventura, California.
-She received her Bachelor of Arts degree in 1986 from the University of California at Los Angeles.
+She received her Bachelor of Arts degree in 1986 from the University of California, Los Angeles.
 She received her Juris Doctor, magna cum laude, in 1990 from Pepperdine University School of Law.

 Career

 O'Connell worked at the law firm of Morrison & Foerster from 1990 to 1995, where she handled a variety of civil litigation matters.
 She served as an Assistant United States Attorney in the Central District of California from 1995 to 2005.

 O'Connell was appointed by Governor Arnold Schwarzenegger to the Los Angeles County Superior Court in 2005, and served on that court until 2013.
 For five months in 2010 and 2011, she sat by designation on the California Court of Appeal for the Second Appellate District, Division 8.
 She also served as Assistant Supervising Judge with the North Valley District of the Superior Court.